learningwala/w/m/content/about-me.md

 **Highlights from my learning journey:**

-- **Self-Directed Learning:** I left formal schooling after the 10th grade and embarked on a journey of self-exploration, diving into fields like web development, content writing, marketing, and theatre.
+- **Self-Directed Learning:** I left formal schooling after the 10th grade and embarked on a journey of self-exploration, diving into fields like web development, content writing, marketing, theatre and education / working with children.
 Later, I completed my 12th grade and earned a BA in Sociology as an external student.
+Read --> [19 year old village lad drops out of college, starts an alternative education centre](https://yourstory.com/2015/04/learnlabs-mihir-pathak/amp)

-- **Diverse Experience with Children:** I have worked with children across various socioeconomic backgrounds in rural areas and cities such as Bangalore, Mumbai, Kutch, Dharampur (a tribal area), Ahmedabad, and a village in Vadodara.
+- **Diverse Experience with Children:** I have worked with children across various socioeconomic backgrounds in rural areas and cities such as Bangalore, Mumbai, Kutch, Dharampur (a tribal area in Guj), Ahmedabad, and Vadodara.

 - **Innovative Learning Spaces:** My work spans learning environments with distinct structures and methodologies, including CBSE, GSEB, Ashramshala, democratic schools, and homeschooling groups.